Pat O'Connor (American football)

-Patrick Joseph O'Connor (born November 1, 1993) is an American football defensive end for the Tampa Bay Buccaneers of the National Football League (NFL).
-He played college football at Eastern Michigan.
+Patrick Joseph O'Connor (born November 1, 1993) is an American professional football defensive end.
+He played college football for the Eastern Michigan Eagles.

 College career

 O'Connor recorded 42 tackles and 8.5 sacks as a senior playing for Eastern Michigan University.
 He recorded 166 total tackles and 20 sacks primarily playing the defensive end position in college, and was noted for his work ethic.
 He was named to the All-Mid-American Conference team in 2016.

 Professional career

-Detroit Lions
+Detroit Lions (first stint)

-The Detroit Lions selected O’Connor in the seventh round with the 250th overall pick in the 2017 NFL Draft.
+The Detroit Lions selected O’Connor in the seventh round with the 250th overall pick in the 2017 NFL draft.
 On May 12, 2017, the Lions signed O'Connor to a four-year, $2.46 million contract with a signing bonus of $64,270.
-He was waived on September 2, 2017 and was signed to the Lions' practice squad the next day.
+He was waived on September 2, 2017, and was signed to the Lions' practice squad the next day.
 He was released by the team on September 13, 2017.